 What is an estimate?

 Before you schedule work, you need to know how large it is.
 Can you fit two user stories into the next iteration?
 Four?
 More?
 The practice of estimation is necessary to answer these questions.
-Rally allows for sizing and estimation for use prior to and during iteration planning.
+CA Agile Central allows for sizing and estimation for use prior to and during iteration planning.

 Begin by watching this brief video that explains the differences between sizing and estimation: